- How can I change my password?

 - How to cite the Genotoul Bio-informatic platform in your publications?

-Research teams can thank the Toulouse Midi-Pyrenees bioinformatics platform , using in their publications the following sentence : "Project partially supported by the platform bioinformatics Toulouse Midi-Pyrenees".
+Research teams can thank the Toulouse Midi-Pyrenees bioinformatics platform , using in their publications the following sentence : "We are grateful to the genotoul bioinformatics platform Toulouse Midi-Pyrenees for providing help and/or computing and/or storage resources".

-In cases of collaboration, you can directly quote the person who participated to the project : Name, bioinformatics platform Toulouse Midi-Pyrenees, UBIA, INRA.
+In cases of collaboration, you can directly quote the person who participated to the project : Name, bioinformatics platform Toulouse Midi-Pyrenees, MIAT, INRA Auzeville CS 52627 31326 Castanet Tolosan cedex.

 - Where can I find the platforms' publications?